 Olivia Savoie grew up hearing her grandparents tell captivating personal stories.
 After graduating from the University of Louisiana at Lafayette with a Bachelor of Arts in English and history, Olivia interviewed her grandmothers and became engulfed in their recollections.
 She wrote and published their life stories for her family to cherish.

 And then she wondered if other families had access to this invaluable gift—if other families could open a book tomorrow or in 20 years and read about their beloved family members.

-Cheré is an award-winning journalist and author living in Lafayette, Louisiana.
+Cheré is an award-winning journalist and author living in Atlanta, Georgia.
 A native of New Orleans, Cheré began her career in communications at the 1984 World’s Fair.
-She has written for or currently writes for Variety magazine in Hollywood, TravelAge West magazine, AAA, Forbes, and many other publications and blogs.
+She has written for magazines such as Variety, TravelAge West, AAA, Forbes, and many other publications and blogs.
 She has also authored more than a dozen novels and history books.
-Despite her diverse writing capabilities, she is especially enthusiastic about life story writing.
-Cheré has worked with countless people to capture their stories by teaching life story classes, editing manuscripts, and now, by joining the Raconteur team.
+She is especially enthusiastic about life story writing.
+Cheré has worked with countless people to capture their stories by teaching life story writing classes, editing manuscripts, and being a part of the Raconteur team.

 Valerie is an editor living in the greater New Orleans area.
 She earned a Bachelor of Arts in journalism from Northwestern State University and a Master of Journalism from LSU.
 She has worked extensively in PR and advertising, as well as held editorial positions for magazines and faculty positions at various universities.
 She has been published in textbooks, academic journals, and regional and national magazines.
 Valerie is honored to be part of the process of documenting life stories.